goooral/data_visualization_with_python/Data-heavy reports for inexperienced audiences.md

+---
+title: Data-heavy reports for inexperienced audiences
+layout: default
+nav_order: 12
+parent: Data visualization for different scenarios
+---
-## Data-heavy reports for inexperienced audiences
+# Data-heavy reports for inexperienced audiences

 Avoid overwhelming the audience with too much information at once.
 Instead, guide them through the most important insights in a logical, easy-to-follow manner.
 Consider using a layered approach where basic information is presented first, with options to "dig deeper" for those who are interested.